Yeats, the Fish and Your Cousin

 In the first line, we are told that someone or something is hiding.
 Were it not for the title, this line could apply to any living creature.
 Reading further, we are told that they hide in the night, “when the moon has set.”
 Who is hiding?
 Why are they hiding?
 These words evoke images of fugitives and every unsavory character that we are told from childhood to stay away from.

 Next, you learn that the speaker has every intention of telling others about this creature.
-Not only that, they will tell of how an attempt was made to catch the subject.
+Not only that, but they will also tell of how an attempt was made to catch the subject.
 They will say that, despite a great deal of effort on the speaker’s part, the creature escaped.
 While they may hide, their hiding is in vain because everyone knows they exist.
 Though it is neither said nor suggested, undoubtedly, someone, after learning of this story, will seek out this fugitive.

 Lastly, for a long time to come, possibly even forever, the speaker will think badly of the fish.
 He will blame his failure on the fish, not even taking into account that he may have simply lacked the skill to catch it.
 You save face when you can blame things on others.